 - Second at CCI* with Clifton Tasman

-- Winner of Young Event Horse Championship on Clifton Signature.
+- Twice winner of Young Event Horse Championship on Clifton Signature.

 - Reserve National Young Event Horse Champion on Clifton Zander.